ava-labs/avalanche-docs/docs/tooling/cli-guides/track-subnets.md

 avalanche node sync <clusterName> --subnet <subnetName>
 ```

-All the nodes in cluster `clusterName` will now be syncing to subnet `subnetName`
+All the nodes in cluster `clusterName` will now be syncing to Subnet `subnetName`

 Wait until node is successfully `Syncing` with the Subnet before running the next commands.